 Our organization is only as strong as the governing body that ensures we run the most effective programs to serve our mission, while raising funds according to the highest standards.

 Sister Maria was elected Superior General in 2011, succeeding Sister Michaela Kim as head of the congregation and charity programs.
-The latter had been appointed successor to Father Schwartz after his death in 1992.

 Follow our Blog Read Now